 a report on the extent of your collateral damage, to include any information, data leakage or stolen IP

-the costs associated with loss of data and help reduce those caused through time and resources.
+the costs associated with loss of data and help reduce those caused through time and resources

-Proactive preventative measures to limit security events
+Proactive preventative measures to limit impact of security events

-Our cyber incident response service begins before a known incident is identified, through insightful end-to-end assessments of your cyber landscape and security capability.
+At 6point6, the cyber incident response service begins before a known incident is identified, through insightful end-to-end assessments of your cyber landscape and security capability.

 Reacting quickly for damage limitation